What Bit Me?!? (Identifying Bug and Spider Bites)

 #8 – Spider Bites

 Spider bites can vary quite a bit from one species to the next.
-In most cases, the bite will be a little red or swollen, and you’ll see two tiny puncture wounds if examining the site with a magnifying glass.
+In most cases, the bite will be a little red or swollen, and you’ll see two tiny puncture marks if examining the site with a magnifying glass.

 Of those spiders considered dangerous, hobo spiders are actually quite harmless to humans and most animals.
 Their bites are most common in summer and carry the same symptoms as most common spiders.
 The same can be said of wolf spiders and some species of tarantula.